speakeasy-api/mistral-mcp-server-example/README.md

 ### Debugging

-Since MCP servers communicate over `stdio`, debugging can be challenging.
+Since MCP servers communicate through standard input/output streams (stdio), debugging can be challenging.
 We recommend using the [MCP Inspector](https://github.com/modelcontextprotocol/inspector), which is available as a package script:

 ```bash
 npm run inspector